DTI Time Converter

 Open the converter

 The standalone client-side converter runs directly in your browser — no server required.
+It supports three conversion modes (Gregorian, DTI, and Hebrew), 10 interface languages, and both numeric and Hebrew-letter date input.
 All conversion logic follows DKP-0-TIME-001 and uses integer-only arithmetic.

 Open Converter